 Smith, 31, is the author of two previous collections, “[insert] boy” (YesYes Books, 2014) and “Don’t Call Us Dead” (Greywolf, 2017) which was a finalist for the National Book Award.
-They were the recipient of the Kate Tuft’s Discovery Award and, at age 29 in 2018, the youngest poet to win the prestigious Forward Prize for poetry.
+They were the recipient of the Kate Tuft’s Discovery Award and, at age 29, the youngest poet to win the prestigious Forward Prize for poetry in 2018.

 Erlichman, 35, was demurer but equally engaging.
 Her work has been published in the likes of Buzzfeed and The Rumpus, and her 2019 collection “Odes to Lithium,” about her experience with mental illness, received rave reviews.
 The work she shared touched on the necessity of friendship for those working through mental illness.

 When Smith, wearing a “Stranger Things” tee, made their way to the podium the audience cheered.
-They began with the opening poem of the collection, “President,” which is about Smith finding power in the everyday moments and people in their life instead of the current administration.
+They began with the opening poem of the collection, “President,” which is about Smith finding power and leadership in everyday moments and people in their life instead of the country's government.